snowman-repos/book/project_managers/README.md

 It's also useful as an internal communication tool.
 If you're spending time putting together such a report then why not send it to your boss and evryone on your team?
 They should also be interested in the information it contains and may even be able to point out if there are mistakes before you submit it to the project owner.

-HIGHLIGHTS ISSUES
-For anyone involved in running web projects you know that on a daily basis any number of issues can rear their ugly head no matter how well it was planned.
-The weekly web project report can highlight these issues and instigate the conversations that need to happen in order to find a solution.

-One benefit of this approach is that all issues are collected and communicated at one time rather than via several conversations at different times and by different means.
-This is often a more efficient way of dealing with issues and has the added bonus of acting as a high-level ‘in writing’ web project issue log that both you and the client can be held accountable for.
+Status reports highlight the inevitable issues that arise during the production of web projects.
+Therefore it can serve as a launchpad for conversations about finding solutions.
+Just like in your daily standup meetings, if everyone is made aware of a problem then everyone can do what they can to resolve it.
+There's the added advantage that issues are collated and communicated all at once rather than in various email threads, which may be a more eddficient way of dealing with them.
+It's a form of issue log that both your team and the project owner's team can be held accountable for.

 WEB PROJECT SCHEDULE VISIBILITY
 It should go without saying why everyone involved in a web project would want a regularly updated understanding of if it’s ahead, on or behind schedule and why.
 But all too often I see one or two project schedules created (as I described in Part 3 of my Pragmatic Web Project Planning series), in the proposal and for the kick-off meeting, and that’s it for a while – this is a mistake.